Former Rep. Mike Rogers enters Michigan Senate race as the first prominent Republican

 The announcement, which was provided to The Associated Press in a campaign video on Wednesday, instantly shakes up a Senate race that had been relatively quiet and dominated by Democratic candidates.
 It's seen as a recruiting victory for Michigan Republicans, who have struggled to win statewide races with a state party in turmoil.

-A former Marine and FBI agent, Rogers was elected to Congress in 2000 and served seven terms in the House, the last two as chair of the committee that oversees U.S. intelligence agencies.
+An Army veteran and former FBI agent, Rogers was elected to Congress in 2000 and served seven terms in the House, the last two as chair of the committee that oversees U.S. intelligence agencies.
 He left office in 2015 and served briefly on Trump’s transition team as an adviser on national security issues.

+“No candidate is better prepared to have an impact on day one.
+I’m ready to serve again,” Rogers continued.

-60-year-old Rogers becomes the fourth Republican to enter the race, joining candidates including state Board of Education member Nikki Snyder.
+The 60-year-old Rogers becomes the fourth Republican to enter the race, joining candidates inlcuding state Board of Education member Nikki Snyder.
 The GOP field is expected to grow in the coming months with multiple Republicans, including former U.S. Rep. Peter Meijer, still considering campaigns.

+Steve Daines, chair of the National Republican Senatorial Committee, said in a statement that Rogers “can perform well with suburban Michiganders,” and that he is “pleased to see Mike stepping up to run.”

 U.S. Rep. Elissa Slotkin, a Democrat, entered the race in February and has built a significant fundraising and endorsement advantage over all other candidates.